florenciotarson/terraform-beginner-bootcamp-2023/README.md

 ### Refactoring into Bash Scripts

-While fixing the Terraform CLI gpg deprecriation issues we notice that bash scripts steps were a considerable amount more code.
+While fixing the Terraform CLI gpg depreciation issues we notice that bash scripts steps were a considerable amount more code.
 So we decided to create a bash script to install the Terraform CLI.